-Traditionally, thickness is determined by direct measurement; however, this requires access to both sides.
+Traditionally, the thickness is determined by direct measurement; however, this requires access to both sides.
 One solution would be to drill through and then measure the thickness, but this is not always possible (listed building, party wall or you simply don’t want to damage cosmetic finishes).

 Ground Penetrating Radar (GPR) offers a solution to this problem.
-It is suitable for most (non-metallic) materials and can even determine the thickness of several layers of construction simultaneously e.g. asphalt layers in road construction, thickness of screed and underlying concrete slab, etc. GPR is particularly useful for the following:
+It is suitable for most (non-metallic) materials and can even determine the thickness of several layers of construction simultaneously e.g. asphalt layers in road construction, the thickness of screed and underlying concrete slab, etc. GPR is particularly useful for the following:

-GPR scans continuously record thickness information along a scan line; therefore, effectively providing a cross section through the substrate.
+GPR scans continuously record thickness information along a scan line; therefore, effectively providing a cross-section through the substrate.
 This makes the GPR especially suitable for detecting variations in thickness.

-An additional benefit of using GPR, is that other information can be collected at the same time, such as reinforcement distribution, depth of cover to rebar, delamination between layers, voids, etc.
+An additional benefit of using GPR is that other information can be collected at the same time, such as reinforcement distribution, depth of cover to rebar, delamination between layers, voids, etc.

-Sandberg offer GPR surveys to determine thickness of construction.
-Our experienced surveyors can undertake anything from simple spot readings to extensive and comprehensive surveys of large areas to determine thickness of construction and variations in thickness.
+Sandberg offer GPR surveys to determine the thickness of construction.
+Our experienced surveyors can undertake anything from simple spot readings to extensive and comprehensive surveys of large areas to determine the thickness of construction and variations in thickness.
 Advantages of using GPR include: